giovanni-orciuolo/giovanni-orciuolo/README.md

 - 👉 [CV HERE](https://cdn.or2.life/p/resume.pdf)
 - 🏢 Working at [Overzoom](https://overzoom.it) (Lead Software Engineer)
 - 🏫 Studying for Master's Degree in Computer Science & Engineering at [Polytechnic University of Milan](https://polimi.it/)
-- :mortar_board: Bachelor Degree in Computer Engineering at [Polytechnic University of Bari](http://www.poliba.it/)
+- :mortar_board: Bachelor's Degree in Computer Engineering at [Polytechnic University of Bari](http://www.poliba.it/)
 - 🎯 Specialized in: Backend REST API development, testing and deployment (with CI/CD approaches and techniques).
 Familiar with GraphQL too.
 And that dogshit that people sometimes refer to as "SOAP".
 - 🚀 Favorite languages: Rust, Go ,TypeScript, Kotlin, Dart, C/C++ (with smart pointers)
 - 🌱 Learning: Cloud Computing, AWS, Elixir